f3ndot/eccc-msc-amqp-alerts/README.md

 ```
 usage: eccc_msc_amqp_alerts [-h] [-d] [-v]

-Listen to and print alerts and bulletins from Environment and Climate Change Canada's Metereological Service Canada Datamart AMQP server
+Listen to and print alerts and bulletins from Environment and Climate Change Canada's
+Metereological Service Canada Datamart AMQP server

 optional arguments:
   -h, --help     show this help message and exit
-  -d, --debug    Print lots of debugging statements
+  -d, --debug    print lots of debugging statements
-  -v, --verbose  Be verbose
+  -v, --verbose  be verbose, show what's going on

 Copyright (C) 2022  Justin A. S. Bull

 Data Source: Environment and Climate Change Canada
 https://eccc-msc.github.io/open-data/licence/readme_en/

 This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions.
+This is free software, and you are
+welcome to redistribute it under certain conditions.
 ```

 ## TODO